enriqc3/CMPS-3240-Loop-Unrolling/README.md

 $ gcc -O0 -Wall -o unrolled2.out unroll2.c
 ```

 or use the `make unrolled2.out` target.
 On my machine I get an average of 0.033 seconds, compared to the baseline of 0.043, which is a roughly 30% improvement.
-This point is most likely where you would use unrolling in production.
+This is most likely how you would use unrolling in your career.
 However, since this is an assembly class we will want to see if we can do even better.
+That means reverse assembling the C-code and optimizing at the assembly level.

 ## Approach

-Before we get started we need to confirm the list of registers that are unsaved.
-Unrolling assembly requires a lot of registers, and you need to know which ones you can use.
+Unrolling assembly requires a lot of registers.
 You cannot use just any register because of the concept of a register being saved or unsaved.
+We will want to use unsaved registers because saved requires require the complication of saving values onto the stack.
 The list of unsaved registers in x86-64 System V ABI are:

 * RAX
 * RCX